 Spinal stenosis in some cases can be a permanent disability if it effects your ability to perform basic day to day functions.

-If you have spinal stenosis and you are unable to perform the normal functions of your job that makes it impossible for you to work, then you may be able to qualify for Social Security disability.
+If you have spinal stenosis and you are unable to perform the normal functions of your job that makes it impossible for you to work, then you may be able to qualify for benefits.

 Spinal stenosis is when the spaces within your neck begin to narrow and put pressure on nerves that run through the spine.